Gr33nCamper/Paul-s-Website/YRS/2024/WNT/FE.md

 I keep failing when I try to fight the German army inside me.
 But I must pick myself up again, repent, and try again.

 Might need a decaf coffee at this rate.
 So much on my plate rn.

+&nbsp;

+&nbsp;

+&nbsp;

+**Feb 12, 2024**

+Did not feel like waking up today for DT, but pushed through since what is my faith made of if not these small moments.
+Got McBreakfast afterwards.
+Turns out they stopped selling the toasted bagels.
+I'm like cob.

+THE M184 MIDTERM WAS TOO EASY.

+Presentation night and grilled burgers exceeded my expectations.
+Now I wish I had sent in a presentation, but since it's no longer WI23, I'm no longer as obsessed with quantum mechanics, but I would probably put something historical or about geography like the forested regions of the US that Sebastian and I traveled to.

+&nbsp;

+&nbsp;

+&nbsp;

+**Feb 13, 2024**

+Ever wish you had a small house in a small town suburb with a desktop computer where you could just go for a few days or a weekend and just get a bunch of work done while looking at awesome scenery like trees and have access to basic conveniences but without the hustle and bustle?
+And being able to be more isolated to really focus?
+Even better if it's raining most of those days.
+But you'd be inside so it wouldn't really matter that much.